cafriheliks/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace the iterative nature of programming, as it is a continuous process of improvement.
 Remember that code is not a static entity, but rather a living, breathing thing that can be refined and enhanced over time.

 To stay ahead of the curve, it' s essential to keep up with industry trends and best practices.
 This can include reading blogs, attending conferences, and participating in online forums and communities.
 By staying informed, you' ll be better equipped to adapt to the ever-changing world of technology.

+# 2023-12-17
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write simple, readable code first and optimize only when profiling has identified performance bottlenecks.